SLU's knowledge bank

 But because of the spruce beetles, the result is the very opposite.
 In Fiby as well as Örups almskog, each dying tree contributed to a higher infection pressure on the trees that remained.
 If the goal was to protect what existed, the primeval forest or the unique elm forest, then the laissez-faire-approach of the guidelines was counter-productive.

-With a purpose phrased less stringently, things could have been different.
+But during normal-sized outbreaks, a purpose phrased less stringently can make it easier to protect the forest.
 The reserve Granliden in north-eastern Uppland was established in 2017.
 Its purpose is “to preserve the calciferous conifer forest and marshland forests with ecosystems and biodiversity”, which is to be done by “conducting actions beneficial to prioritized species”.
 Such phrasing does not require dispensation for the feeling of, for example, spruce trees attacked by spruce beetles.

 But even when such dispensations could theoretically be granted, they are practically difficult to use against spruce beetles.
 150 of the reserves of Uppland is manged by Länsstyrelsen.
 The government searches for attacked trees in the spring to be able to fell them before the hatching of the beetles in the early summer, but dispensation requests takes months to administer.
 More than one generation of bark beetles can hatch in the reserve before the bureaucratic process has run its course.
 An exception is when spruce trees are felled in winter storms, and a dispensation can allow for removing the bark of the trees, or the trees themselves, before the beetles hatch in the spring.